 The Company has a Research Collaboration and License Agreement with Arcturus to research and develop therapies for select rare diseases.
-Pursuant to the agreement, the Company incurred none and \$0.2 million for the three months ended March 31, 2020 and 2019, respectively, in research and development expense for the funding of certain research services received from Arcturus.
+Pursuant to the agreement, the Company incurred \$0.4 million and \$0.6 million for the three and six months ended June 30, 2019, respectively, in research and development expense for the funding of certain research services received from Arcturus.
+No research and development expenses were recognized in 2020 related to the Arcturus agreement.

-The Company owns 2,400,000 shares of Arcturus' common stock, or 18.2% of Arcturus' outstanding common stock as of the purchase date.
-The Company also has an option to purchase an additional 600,000 shares of Arcturus' common stock at \$16.00 per share, which is exercisable until June 18, 2021, which is the two year anniversary of the agreement effective date.
-The Arcturus common stock is also restricted for sale or transfer by the Company for two years from the purchase date, subject to certain conditions.
-In the event the option to purchase an additional 600,000 shares of Arcturus common stock is exercised, the restriction is reduced to six months from the exercise date, subject to certain conditions.
+In May 2020, the Company exercised an option to purchase 600,000 shares of Arcturus' common stock at \$16.00 per share, or a total purchase price of \$9.6 million.
+Accordingly, after the exercise of the option, the Company owned 3,000,000 shares, or 14.6%, of Arcturus' then outstanding common stock.
+The purchase was made pursuant to the equity purchase agreement between the parties entered into in June 2019 in connection with the amendment to the research collaboration and license agreement.
+The Arcturus common stock is restricted from sale or transfer by the Company for six months from the exercise date, subject to certain conditions.
 The Company has elected to apply the fair value option to account for the equity investment in Arcturus.
-The Company also accounts for the option to purchase additional shares of Arcturus common stock at fair value based on the Black-Scholes option pricing method.
+The Company had accounted for the option to purchase additional shares of Arcturus common stock at fair value based on the Black-Scholes option pricing method.